leslievazquez/SQL_Challenge/README.md

 <h1 align ="center"><span>Employee Database:<br/>A Mystery in Two Parts</span></h1>

-The purpose of this data analysis was to create an employee SQL database using pgAdmin PostgreSQL Tools based on six csv files from the mock company Pewlett-Hackard.
+The purpose of this data analysis was to create an employee SQL database using pgAdmin PostgreSQL Tools based on 6 CSV files from the mock company Pewlett-Hackard.
+The datasets provided included information on the employees of the corporation from the 1980s and 1990s.

 ### Data Modeling

-The Entity Relationship Diagram (ERD) was created using the tool on the website [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+The first step of this analysis involved creating an Entity Relationship Diagram (ERD) based on the headers of the data in the 6 CSV files.
+The ERD was created using the tool on the website [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

+### Data Engineering

+The second step of this analysis involved creating a table schema for each of the 6 CSV Use the information you have to create a table schema for each of the six CSV files.
+The schema identifies primary keys vs foreign keys and includes other constraints.
+After creating the tables, each CSV file was imported into the corresponding SQL table.

 ### Data Analysis

-Data collected from CSVs is then loaded to the SQL database and the following analysis questions are answered using SQL queries:
+The third step of this analysis used the data collected from CSV files that was imported into the SQL database to answer the following questions using SQL queries:

-List the following details of each employee: employee number, last name, first name, gender, and salary.
+1. List the following details of each employee: employee number, last name, first name, gender, and salary.

-List employees who were hired in 1986.
+2. List employees who were hired in 1986.

-List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.
+3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name, and start and end employment dates.

-List the department of each employee with the following information: employee number, last name, first name, and department name.
+4. List the department of each employee with the following information: employee number, last name, first name, and department name.

-List all employees whose first name is "Hercules" and last names begin with "B."
+5. List all employees whose first name is "Hercules" and last names begin with "B."

-List all employees in the Sales department, including their employee number, last name, first name, and department name.
+6. List all employees in the Sales department, including their employee number, last name, first name, and department name.

-List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.